naturalcrit/homebrewery/client/homebrew/pages/homePage/welcome_msg.md

 Check out the latest updates in the full changelog [here](/changelog).

 ### Helping out
 Like this tool?
-Want to buy us a beer?
-[Head here](https://www.patreon.com/Naturalcrit) to help us keep the servers running.
+Head over to our [Patreon](https://www.patreon.com/Naturalcrit) to help us keep the servers running.

 This tool will **always** be free, never have ads, and we will never offer any "premium" features or whatever.